Adromischus marianiae 'Alveolatus'

-Adromischus marianae f. alveolatus is a small, much-branched, perennial, leaf succulent up to 6 inches (15 cm) tall.
-The stem is thick ascending often constricted at the base, up to 0.8 inch (2 cm) long and up to 0.2 inch (5 mm) in diameter.
+Adromischus marianiae 'Alveolatus' is a small, much-branched, perennial, leaf succulent up to 6 inches (15 cm) tall.
+The stem is thick, ascending, often constricted at the base, up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter.
 The leaves are horizontal to erect, usually symmetrical, sub-spherical to obovate or elliptic, warty, sometimes with small tubercles, unspotted, grey-green to grayish brown, up to 1.4 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
-Flowers are green with a pinkish nuance, up to 0.5 inch (1.2 cm) long.
+The flowers are green, tinged with pink, up to 0.5 inch (1.2 cm) long.

 How to Grow and Care